home-assistant-tutorials/10.toggle-card-typescript/README.md

 ## Usage

-Refer to the [chapter about possible usages](https://github.com/home-assistant-tutorials/08.toggle-card-with-toolchain#usage) in tutorial 08.
+This tutorial is done in form of a protocol of the migration to *TypeScript*.
+I mainly write in the first person therefore.
+You have several choices of how to follow along.
+Refer to the [chapter about possible usages](https://github.com/home-assistant-tutorials/08.toggle-card-with-toolchain#usage) in *tutorial 08* which did take a similar approach.

 ## Preparing the project